BicDelacruz/Brain-Bloom/README.md

 - Multiplayer to be added

 1/12/2024:
-- Main screen added
+- Main Menu screen updated
 - Multiplayer screen added
-- Player input name added
+- Player input name for multiplayer added
-- Adding question and answer to multiplayer
+- Questions and answers to be added to multiplayer

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ![Alt text](/assets/title-logo.png "Brain Bloom")